 The operating environment for the group's business has become more challenging as a result of increased interest rates.
 This reduces the amount of credit available for expansion and puts pressure on our tenants' businesses.
 It also makes development less attractive until rental rates adapt.
-Nonetheless the group will continue working to enhance the value of its assets through the pursuit of improved designations, while at the same time seeking to maximise income opportunities and minimise property outgoings and operating costs and to avail of opportunities to sell properties as they arise.
+The group is nonetheless hoping to acquire assets at attractive prices due to wider distress in the markets as a result of higher interest rates.
+The group will continue working to enhance the value of its assets through the pursuit of improved designations, while at the same time seeking to maximise income opportunities and minimise property outgoings and operating costs and to avail of opportunities to sell properties as they arise.